mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 The medic is also expected to maintain and secure the supply of any drugs used by the crew.
-Ideally these are contained in a secure facility in a medical bay but other devices are available, enabling drug storage in a ship’s locker or other storage space.
+Ideally these are contained in a secure facility in a medical bay but other devices are available, enabling drug storage in a ship's locker or other storage space.

 Travelling medics are likely to see a broad range of